lzwjava/blog-source/original/2025-02-18-working-en.md

 - Think about how to convey this knowledge to newly joined team members.

 - Think about what we can achieve if everyone does their best and we have 50 such engineers.

+- Libraries that can be easily downloaded from internal Nexus repositories can be manually downloaded and placed in the `.m2` repository.